Sjerver/smtVV-rando/README.md

 node main.js

 The folder "Rando" then features the result.
-Using UnrealPak you can then create pak file with this folder.
+Using UnrealPak you can then create a .pak file with this folder.
 Then open the directory of the game via Steam and navigate to SMT5V/Project/Content/Paks.
-Here create a folder named "~mods" and put the pak file in it.
+Here create a folder named "~mods" and put the .pak file in it.
-The mod should now work when loading the game
+The mod should now work when loading the game.